focus-editor/focus/LOG.md

         - Rename file
         - Delete file
         - Close file?

-- BUG: cursor is being drawn on the other pane sometimes
 - BUG: if a project folder is deleted, the editor doesn't know about that and doesn't give any errors when trying to save files

 - New selection modes: